elchs/LetoDBf/Readme.txt

  Tip: if there are millions of records, and filter condition reduces them to just a few, it may increase performance lowering default amount of returned records with leto_setSkipBuffer() if not as many [ default: 10 ]records with one DbSkip() request needed.

+ Leto_VarExpr*() function family dealing with memvars ( PRIVATE/ PUBLIC ) in EXPRession strings.
+The expression <cExpression> itself must *not* be a valid executable expression, it is basically enough that a memvar name appears in it.
+ So when you want to sync variables with server, do: cExpr := Leto_VarExprCreate( "Memvar1 [, MemvarX ] )
+ aArr  := Leto_VarExprVars( cExpr )
+ repeatedly call after each occasion of changed value: Leto_VarExprSync( aArr ) Leto_VarExprClear( aArr )

+      LETO_VAREXPRTEST( cExpression )                          ==> lContainMemvar

+ Return TRUE ( .T. ) if <cExpression> contains memvars

+      LETO_VAREXPRCREATE( cExpression [, @aLetoVar ] )         ==> cModifiedExpression

+ Return a modified <cExpression>, where the name of memvars are replaces by a connection unique Leto_VarGet().
+Each of these Leto_Vars are created during the call with a Leto_VarCreate() containing the value of the memvar, and have the LETO_VOWN flag, so they will be automatic deleted with application end.
+ If optinal 2nd param <@aLetoVar> is given by reference ( @ ), a 3-dim array with
+ LetoVars for related memvars is assigned to the param variable, wich will spare an extra call of Leto_VarExprVars().

+      LETO_VAREXPRVARS( cModifiedExpression [, lOnlyMemvar ] ) ==> aLetoVar

+ Scans <cModifiedExpression> result of Leto_VarExprCreate() for Leto_Vars, and return a 3-dim array to be used with LetoVarExprSync() and Leto_VarExprClear().
+ Optional param <lOnlyMemvar> have default TRUE ( .T. ): then only LetoVars with a related memvar are added into the result array.

+      LETO_VAREXPRCLEAR( cModifiedExpression | aLetoVar[, lOnlyMemvar ] )
+                                                               ==> lVarDeleted
+ Scans <cModifiedExpression> for LetoVars with default TRUE ( .T. ), which have a releated Memvar.
+For each found LetoVar a Leto_VarDel() will be executed.
+ Instead the string expression can be the result <aLetoVar> of LetoVarExprVars() used.

+      LETO_VAREXPRSYNC( aLetoVar [, fSyncLetoToMemvar ] )      ==> lVarSynced
+ For all LetoVars in <aLetoVar> a LetoVarSet() will be excuted, if the value of the related memvar have meanwhile changed ( but the type must be the same ).
+ TRUE ( .t. ) is returned only for case of a sync was executed, in all other cases:
+ LetoVar equal to memvar, no connection or empty/ invalid aLetoVar array FALSE (.F. ).
+ Changing <fSyncLetoToMemvar> default TRUE ( .T. ) to FALSE will sync the reverse way: then a changed LetoVar value, maybe at server by an UDF or by other connection, will be applied to the local memvar.

       7.10 Calling udf-functions on the server